Truogd/Attack-DoS-Website/README.md

-Hulk DoS tool
+Kaisa DoS tool
 =============

-HULK DoS tool ported to Go language from Python.
+KAISA DoS tool ported to Go language from Python.
 Original Python utility by Barry Shteiman http://www.sectorix.com/2012/05/17/hulk-web-server-dos-tool/ I just ported the code as is quick and dirty.
 Original functions names are keeped and original logic mostly keeped too.

-The main difference from Python version layed in Golang architecture for concurrency: the goroutines. hulk.py runs a new thread for each connection in the connection pool so it uses hundreds and thousands of threads. hulk.go just uses lightweight goroutines that used only tens of threads (commonly golang runtime started one thread for CPU core + several service threads).
+The main difference from Python version layed in Golang architecture for concurrency: the goroutines.
+Kaisa.py runs a new thread for each connection in the connection pool so it uses hundreds and thousands of threads.
+Kaisa.go just uses lightweight goroutines that used only tens of threads (commonly golang runtime started one thread for CPU core + several service threads).
 This architecture allows golang version better consume resources and got much higher connection pool on the same hardware than Python version can.